 - It has been estimated that around 5% of people who misuse prescription opioids move on to heroin.

 - Nearly 80% of heroin users first abused prescription opioids.

 - Between July 2016 and September 2017, opioid overdoses jumped over 70 percent in the Midwest.

 If you or a person you love is suffering from opioid addiction, it is important you seek help.
 You can find out more about the crisis by visiting the Health Resources and Services Administration website here.

 Contact Us if You suffer from a Medical Error

-With more than thirty years of successfully obtaining compensation on behalf of injured clients, Schochor, Federico and Staton, P.A. can help when you are hurt by medical mistake.
+With more than thirty years of successfully obtaining compensation on behalf of injured clients, Schochor, Staton, Goldberg, and Cardea, P.A. can help when you are hurt by medical mistake.
 Contact us or call 410-234-1000 to speak with our attorneys about your case at no charge.